nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ![](Screenshots/Pasted_image_20260108205016.png)

 After a few minutes of experimenting we have 2 leads.
 Not only did I authenticate to the application, but I also was able to switch users; to user amay.
-At this point I can probably go ahead and grab out first flag in that users directory.
+At this point I can probably go ahead and grab the user.txt flag in that users directory.

 ![](Screenshots/Pasted_image_20260108205316.png)